|Biology 3134 Section 01: Cell and Molecular Biology||Spring 2015|

 by Alberts, Bray, Johnson, Lewis, Raff, Roberts, and Walter

-This web site contains links to this syllabus and the CourseDen site which contains the course outline, a course calendar, study guides, grade book and discussion area.
+This web site contains links to this syllabus and the CourseDen site which contains the course slides, a course calendar, study guides, and grade book.

 Note: Should any changes be made to this syllabus during the semester (such as changes in due dates, exam dates, or topics), these will be posted on the CourseDen site calendar, announcement and/or discussion area.
 It is your responsibility to log in at least once every other day.
 Also, be sure to keep up with the study guides.
 There may be material skipped in lecture for which you will be held responsible.
 Readings for this material will be assigned in the study guides.